jacksongoode/carbonation/README.md

 It does so by leveraging the [NewsCatcher API](https://newscatcherapi.com/) to retrieve articles and summaries from the most popular news publishers.

-Built with Flask, Next.js, and serverless Postgres.
+Built mostly with FastAPI and some handwritten Jinja.